 The arrangements to meet each resident's assessed needs were set out in a personal plan which had been developed in consultation with the resident and relevant key workers.
 The inspector found personal plans were developed to a high standard and were focussed on improving the quality of residents' lives.
 Residents' individual goals and aspirations were clearly identified and the personal plans were regularly reviewed and target dates for actions to be completed were set and adhered to.

-There was multi-disciplinary input in the care of residents provided by a range of allied health professionals in addition to the social care workers, the psychologist, the psychiatrist and the behavioural support therapists as required.
+The personal plans which had been developed were person centred and were based on multidisciplinary assessment carried out in accordance with the requirements of the Regulations.
+There was multi-disciplinary input in the care of residents as provided by nursing staff, social care workers, the psychologist, the psychiatrist and the behavioural support therapist as required.

 Where possible residents or relatives had signed to confirm that they were involved in the development of their plans and in regularly reviewing them with their key worker.
 Daily records were also maintained of the how the residents spent their day.
+Key workers were assigned and the inspector saw evidence that goals and aspirations were described and plans put in place to meet those.
 The inspector saw evidence that three monthly reviews were completed with involvement of the resident or their representative, the key worker and the team leader.
 In addition annual reviews were completed in accordance with the requirements of the Regulations.